Mehrdad-hajizadeh/DeepRed-C2/README.md

 ⚠️ Disclaimer:
 This repository is provided strictly for academic and research purposes only.
 The authors are not responsible for any misuse or unintended consequences.
+During bot-to-C2 communication, all changes occur strictly within the project folder.
+For example, in the case of exfiltration, sample files located in ```deepred-c2/sample_file_to_exfil``` on the bot side are randomly selected and exfiltrated to the C2 server.
+The exfiltrated data will be stored under ```deepred-c2/exfiled_data``` on the server.

 ---